nodecosmos/charybdis/charybdis/README.md

-# Rust ORM for ScyllaDB
+# Rust ORM for ScyllaDB and Apache Cassandra
 ### Use monstrous tandem of scylla and charybdis for your next project
 ⚠️ *WIP*: This project is currently in an experimental stage.
 Feedback and contributions are welcomed!